jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Models To Do (Priority is top to bottom)
-- Buttons with animation
-    - Should have ones that hang off the desk
-    - At least one should fit the look of the spawner
+- Rat model

 - CRT Monitor
     - Screen should accept a separate material

+- Digital clock body
+	- Will use a viewport texture to control the on-screen time

+- Geiger counter

 - Environment models
-    - Can be untextured or loosely textured
+	- Optional, we can use the environment currently in Godot instead
     - Should include some basic enviromental details in the distance to give a sense of depth
-    - Room should follow a similar pattern to current layout in Godot with a back wall, right hand wall, opening leading into factory
     - Possibly add meathooks or small animation in the background
-- Geiger counter
-- Clipboard
-    - Just the clipboard, documents exist as Sprite3D in game
-- Rat model

 - Cardboard box
     - Used if we do the secret condition
     - Should be just large enough to fit a hotdog in

 - Arbitrary models (non-hotdogs)
     - Human finger
     - Banana
     - Dynamite
     - Bone
-- Tesla coil
-    - Attacks a rat if it wanders too close
-    - Will also couple with fire sprite / burn mark
+	- Non-interactives to leave on the desk

 - Cleaning bottle
     - Potential mechanic, low priority
+	- Would need a particle animation
+	- Only could be used to clean dirt

 # Interface
 - Add start screen interface